Product Breakdown Structure (PBS)

 Now it’s your turn

 What do you think?
 Do you recognise the explanation of the Product Breakdown Structure (PBS)?
+Do you include this task in your project plan?
 Do you see similarities with the Work Breakdown Structure (WBS)?
 Do you feel that dividing products or work into smaller pieces is effective?
 Is such a method in operation in your working environment?

 Share your experience and knowledge in the comments box below.